 According to respondent, he was too ill to deal with these matters until February 2007, when he summoned the will to live, after the birth of his first grandchild.
-At oral argument before us, he stated, consider myself a person disability.
-I suffer from severe depression, recurrent, with psychotic features.
-That's the diagnosis physician, Dr. Harvey Hammer, a psychiatrist in Morristown.
+At oral argument before us, he stated, consider myself а person with disability.
+I suffer from severe major psychotic recurrent, with depression, features.
+That's the diagnosis of physician, Dr. Harvey Hammer, a psychiatrist in Morristown.
 I'm about to be transferred to another psychiatrist because Dr. Hammer 75 years old.
 In June of 2004 I was confined to the Summit Medical Hospital for several days. . . .
 In February 6, February 7 of 2006 I attempted to commit suicide.
 In both cases the police knocked down the doors; in the first case of my office, in the second case, of my apartment when my secretary and my son couldn't get in touch with me.
 And the third time I was confined, both times involuntarily, to the psychiatric unit at Saint Clare's Hospital.
 I only say this.
 I consider myself a person with a disability.
-I say this only in mitigation of what I'm about get into.
-I'm to McNaughton insane.
+I say this only in mitigation of about to what I'm get into.
+McNaughton insane.
 I know the difference between right and wrong, but I consider myself a troubled person.

-$[T11-3 \text{ to } T12-2.]^2$
+$[T11-3 to T12-2.]^2$

-2 "T" refers to the transcript of the February 21, 2008 oral argument before us.
+$^{^{2}\,}$ "T" refers to the transcript of the February 21, 2008 oral argument before us.